chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 ## Task 4: Use Matlab to manipulate and visualize CIFTI files

 So far we have learned to work with GIFTI files.
 In this penultimate task we are going to work with CIFTI files which combine both volume data for subcortical structures and surface data for cortical structures into one file.
-Unfortunately the HCP's Matlab library is still in [Alpha testing](https://github.com/Washington-University/cifti-matlab) and so we need to be aware that there is a slight chance that the coding conventions used here may change however the overal conceptual approach should remain the same.
+Unfortunately the HCP's Matlab library was still in [Alpha testing](https://github.com/Washington-University/cifti-matlab) at the time of creating this practicum and so we need to be aware that there is a slight chance that the coding conventions used here may change however the overal conceptual approach should remain the same.

 We will work with HCP data again and this time with CIFTI cortical thickness data `100307.thickness.native.dscalar.nii` from the left and right cortex.